-6.12 The nominated governor, Mrs E Smith will liaise with the headteacher Mr R Osborne who is the LDSL, to support effective safeguarding in their school and will feedback to the Local Governing Body where appropriate.
+6.12 The Safeguarding Advocate, Mr Gareth Astle, will liaise with the headteacher and the LDSL Mr R Osborne to support effective safeguarding in their school and will feedback where appropriate.

-6.13 All Governors must read Part Two the Management of Safeguarding Keeping Children Safe in Education 2021
+6.13 All Safeguarding Advocates must read Part Two the Management of Safeguarding Keeping Children Safe in Education 2022 and will participate in additional safeguarding training to enable them to fulfil their role.